-37 Higher Define replacement planting ratios to mitigate the loss of canopy cover due to land and infrastructure development: Implement replacement ratio of 1:1 for street trees and specimen park trees on public land; Implement replacement ratio of 2:1 for trees &gt;30cm removed on private parcels &lt;420m2; Implement replacement ratio of 3:1 for trees &gt;30cm removed on private parcels &gt;420m2; and Implement replacement ratio of 2:1 and a monetary fine for non-compliance for trees removed without a permit on private land.
-20 in-house hours, Council approval 38 Moderate Require reforestation prescriptions by a registered professional forester for large areas of tree removal on public or private land.
-10 in-house hours, Council approval 7.4 R ecommendat ions for Improvements to Policies Objec tives: Create p olicy recommendations that increase tree protection for the urban for est of Harrison Hot Spring s.
-39 Higher Include goals and objectives within the OCP revision that specifically refer to trees and are supportive of the protection, establishment, and enhancement of the Village's urban forests.
-15 in-house hours 40 Higher Develop OCP objectives related to tree protection, removal, and replacement stating that developers must demonstrate how a proposed development has considered tree protection to assist in the care and protection of the existing urban forest and support the establishment of new tree plantings.
-A separate appendix could outline specific measures for the preservation and protection of trees during and following construction, and describe the tree loss and propose tree compensation measures where preservation is not feasible.
-20-35 in-house hours 41 Lower Consider conducting a feasibility study in conjunction with the FVRD to determine what resources are available to Increase bylaw enforcement of the Tree Management and Preservation Bylaw No. 1015 and Park Regulation Bylaw No. 1150 .
+37 Higher Define replacement planting ratios to mitigate the loss of canopy cover due to land and infrastructure development: Implement replacement ratio of 1:1 for street trees and specimen park trees on public land; Implement replacement ratio of 2:1 for trees >30cm removed on private parcels <420m2; Implement replacement ratio of 3:1 for trees >30cm removed on private parcels >420m2; and Implement replacement ratio of 2:1 and a monetary fine for non-compliance for trees removed without a permit on private land.
+20 in-house hours, Council approval 38 Moderate forester for large areas of tree removal on public or private land.
+Council approval 7.4 Re ecommendat ions for Improvements to Policies Object t ives: Create p olicy recommendations that increase tree protection for the urban for est of Harrison Hot Spring s.
+39 Higher Within the forthcoming OCP update, amend the vision statement to support the protection, establishment, and enhancement of the Village's urban forests.
+15 in-house hours 40 Higher Develop an OCP goal that directs an approach to how development in the Village is managed into the future with regards to protection of the existing urban forest.
+This approach may include a revised development cost charge schedule that would be in support of the protection and enhancement of the existing urban forest.
+10 in-house hours 41 Lower Consider conducting a feasibility study in conjunction with the FVRD to determine what resources are available to Increase bylaw enforcement of the Tree Management and Preservation Bylaw No. 1015 and Park Regulation Bylaw No. 1150 .
 The study should define assigned areas of responsibility for staff of both local governments, and potential sources of operating budget increases.
 4 in-house meetings; \$10,000- \$15,000 (consultant) 42 Lower Include landscaping and minimum tree planting requirements for the development of above- and below-ground infrastructure such that development does not create a net loss and can instead, if feasible, expand the population of the urban forest.
 15 in-house hours 43 Higher Recommend minimum buffers or provide specific direction for determining Critical Root Zones (CRZ) for individual tree protection based on species and size.
 5 in-house hours 44 Moderate Provide guidance related to minimum boulevard widths and spacing for tree planting, and minimum widths for landscape strips and distances for tree spacing in order to provide adequate root and crown space for the healthy growth and development of new trees.
 5 in-house hours 45 Lower Extend the Village's current list of landscaping species for multi- family developments, so that homeowners and single-family home developers may make use of these resources to plan species selection for both new and existing homes.
-5 in-house hours
+5 in-house hours 46 Higher Require developers to plant trees on the subject property with a portion of amenity contributions going towards the Village's urban forest program.
+20 in-house hours, Council approval

-46 Higher Require developers to plant trees on the subject property with a portion of amenity contributions going towards the Village's urban forest program.
-20 in-house hours, Council approval 47 Moderate Strengthen the current building inspection process to include inspections of landscaping and tree planting on the newly developed properties.
+47 Moderate Strengthen the current building inspection process to include inspections of landscaping and tree planting on the newly developed properties.
 The current building inspection process only applies to the interior of buildings without consideration of the surrounding land - this will require collaboration with the FVRD.
 10-15 in-house hours, dependent on task sharing with the FVRD 48 Higher Transfer requirements related to tree protection measures from the Subdivision and Development Servicing Bylaw No. 578 to the Tree Management and Preservation Bylaw No. 1015.
 8 in-house hours, Council approval